Sale and Assignment of LLC Membership Interests

 (4) Managers.
 It is operationally important to determine if the LLC is member-managed or manager-managed and, if the latter, to identity of the managers.
 Can the assignee work with these persons?
 Are they professional and competent?
 What is their track record?

-control, management, or operation of the LLC should be examined.
+(6) Contracts and Agreements with Third Parties.
+Any agreements with third parties that affect control, management, or operation of the LLC should be examined.
 Examples would be contracts with vendors or a property management agreement with a third-party management company.
 Is the LLC currently part of a joint venture with a different group of investors?

 (7) Voting Agreements.
 These may or may not exist.
 Any one or more of the members may enter into voting agreements (including but not limited to proxies and pledges) that can affect control of the entity.

 (8) Federal Tax Returns.
 Tax returns are important to verify how the LLC is taxed and how ownership is reported to the IRS.
 Tax returns and LLC records should be consistent in this respect.
-It is a good idea for a prospective assignee to have a CPA review the tax returns.
+It is a good idea for a prospective assignee to have a CPA review the company’s tax returns.

 (9) Texas Annual Filings.
 A prospective assignee should review the franchise tax returns and public information reports (PIRs) that must be annually filed with the comptroller’s office.
 Do these accurately reflect the LLC’s affairs?
 Are they diligently prepared and timely filed?